How we teach Religious Education

 In our aim to provide 'A Place to BECOME' for each child, a place where children can BECOME the person they were meant to be - worship is inclusive and invitational, providing opportunities, without compulsion, to all pupils and adults to grow spiritually through prayer, stillness, worship and reflection.
 At the same time, worship allows the freedom for those of other faiths and none to be present with integrity.

 Fortnighly themes of worship are led by a variety of staff, including the Parish Priest, and include whole school Eucharist services, key stage worship led by the head/deputy head and class worship led by the class teachers.
-On a regular basis worship involves all children in the school reflecting on the worship theme and involving them in a creative prayer activity which is then displayed in the prayer corner.
-During the academic years of 2019/20 and 2020/21, school has been working on worship becoming increasingly led by the older children.
+On a regular basis worship, involves all children in the school reflecting on the worship theme and involving them in a creative prayer activity which is then displayed in the prayer corner.
+We have been working on worship becoming increasingly led by the older children.
 Collective acts of worship are Christian in character. and include regular reference to the scriptures.
 However, knowledge and respect of other faiths is an essental part of both collective worship and the Religious Education Curriculum at St Margaret's.
 There are weekly celebration assemblies which are separate to the daily acts of worship.

 Prayer is promoted as a natural and valuable part of the culture of the school.